w3f/General-Grants-Program/grants/grants.md

 [Get Started Here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform) - Follow and complete the [5 step process](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#process)

-Primarily, we are interested in grants that have a maximum lifespan of 6 months or less.
-It is possible that further funding can occur, but we want the projects to be smaller in nature and hence a more manageable risk.
+Primarily, we are interested in projects that can ideally be completed in 3 months or less.
+It is possible that further funding can occur, but we prefer projects to be smaller in nature and hence a more manageable risk.
 With Polkadot coming online in Q3 2019 (target timeframe), then we would like to have many projects funded and delivered in advance.

 ## Grant Application Types
 There are two separate types of grant application: